Characterization and enumeration of 3-regular permutation graphs: Acknowledgements

 We gratefully acknowledge the financial support from the following grants that made this research possible: NSF-DMS Grants 1604458, 1604773, 1604697 and 1603823, ``Rocky Mountain-Great Plains Graduate Research Workshops in Combinatorics'' (all authors), and National Security Agency Grant H98230-16-1-0018, ``The 2016 Rocky Mountain-Great Plains Graduate Research Workshop in Combinatorics'' (Amanda Lohss).
 Generous support was also given by the Institute for Mathematics and its Applications.

-We thank the organizers of the Graduate Research Workshop in Combinatorics (GRWC) 2016 for providing a great environment for this research to occur, and we thank the other participants who give insight into the problem.
+We thank the organizers of the Graduate Research Workshop in Combinatorics (GRWC) 2016 and the other participants who give insight into the problem.
+We also thank Irfan Alam, Mark Ellingham and Karl Mahlburg for consultation on how to enumerate this graph class.